DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 There is not a strong need for this since:

-- over time the need for the users section should diminish as more users are onboarded and the provider admins become comfortable with managing their own users in Manage
 - the number of users and frequency of change is low
 - providing two places to manage users is unnecessary
+- over time provider users with sufficient permissions should become more comfortable with managing their own users

 ### Removing a user from the ‘add multiple user’ flow